The Clear Edge

 Timeline Reality

-• This stage takes 5–6 months, even for fast operators.
+This integration stage typically takes 5–6 months to complete, even for fast operators.

-• Integration can’t be rushed: 2–3 months to hire right, 1–2 months for training and quality verification, and 1–2 months for systems to stabilize.
+Within that timeline, integration itself can’t be rushed: expect 2–3 months to hire the right people, 1–2 months to train them and verify quality, and another 1–2 months for systems to stabilize.

-• Operators who try to compress this create quality problems that cost 3–6 months to fix.
+Operators who try to compress this process usually create quality problems that then take an additional 3–6 months to fully repair.

 What Breaks Here